lassehav-oamk/openapi-assignment/README.md

 ## Specification

-On a high level, the specification must describe a REST API for a simple customer management system.
+On a high level, the specification must describe a REST API for a simple user management system.

-The api should offer resources to get information on all customers, get information on a specific customer, modify an existing customer and to delete an customer.
+The api should offer resources to get information on all users, get information on a specific user, modify an existing user and to delete an user.

-One customer should have the following information:
+One user should have the following information:

 - id (unique identifier, number)
-- companyName : string (Customer company name)
+- companyName : string (User company name)
 - companyAddress: string (Company address)
 - contactPerson (object with the following properties)
   - name : string